darrahts/machinelearning/README.md

 # machinelearning
-Collection of jupyter notebooks for machine learning
+Collection of python files and jupyter notebooks for machine learning